casey/just/README.md

 If `dotenv-load`, `dotenv-filename` or `dotenv-path` is set, `just` will load environment variables from a file.

 If `dotenv-path` is set, `just` will look for a file at the given path.
+It is an error if a dotenv file is not found at `dotenv-path`, but not an error if a dotenv file is not found with `dotenv-filename`.

 Otherwise, `just` looks for a file named `.env` by default, unless `dotenv-filename` set, in which case the value of `dotenv-filename` is used.